Boes-man/dcos-demo-iot-bus/README.md

 ## Known issues
 - Intended to run on clean cluster.
 Running uninstall allows rerunning of install.
-- Uninstall does not remove permissions.
-So rerunning install will result in "Permission exists." and "ERR_ACL_EXISTS" error which can be ignored.
+- Uninstall is not complete.
+So rerunning install after an uninstall may result in errors "Permission exists."
+"ERR_ACL_EXISTS" or "Could not reach the service scheduler with name spark" which (usually) can be ignored.

 NOTE: The rest of the readme is for context only.
 ## Original Repo Description from here